1 Introduction

 However, it takes a long time for the hardwax oil to dry into a film – generally 3 to 8 hours for surface drying and 8 to 15 hours to dry completely.
 Each layer needs to dry completely before applying the next.

-Traditional UV lacquer is usually applied on the engineered flooring by roller for 5 to 13 layers.
-The polymer lacquer is evenly coated on the surface of the lamella substrate and rapidly cured into a film by the action of a photocatalyst.
+Manufacturers usually apply traditional UV lacquer to engineered flooring with rollers in 5 to 13 layers.
+The photocatalyst then cures the evenly spread polymer lacquer on the lamella surface into a solid film.
 The water-based primer firmly bonds the film to the wood, enhancing the coat adhesion.
 The top layer makes the flooring wear resistant and glossy.
-The final result is that a multi-layer of solid polymer lacquer surface is formed on the floor.
+The process forms a multi-layer surface of solid polymer lacquer on the floor.

-Only a very thin matte film will be formed on the wood surface after application of hardwax oil, making for an open texture effect.
+Hardwax oil forms only a very thin matte film on the wood surface, creating an open-texture effect.
 The thin oil coating does not conceal the natural texture and touch of the wood, resulting in a more desirable, natural aesthetic.
 Visually, the luxury of the flooring after being oiled is significantly enhanced, and the coldness is reduced.
 After coating with transparent hardwax oil, the floor color tends to be a red-yellow tone.
-Roughness is reduced and gloss is increased, but the overall effect is still matte to semi-matte.
+The finish reduces surface roughness and increases gloss, while the overall appearance remains matte to semi-matte.

 With lacquered flooring, a polymer film coats the surface.
-According to the customer’s needs, the lacquered surface can be closed, semi-closed, glossy, matte and various colors.
+Manufacturers can tailor the lacquered surface to the customer’s needs, offering closed or semi-closed finishes, glossy or matte effects, and a wide range of colors.
 However, this lacquer film is thick and results in the flooring feeling more plastic than natural.

 The vegetable oil in the hardwax oil polymerizes to form a thin film on the wood surface, which makes the flooring waterproof and anti-fouling.
 The flooring finish is also less likely to crack and peel off.
 However, the hardness and wear resistance of this surface are relatively poor, so things like furniture dragging on the floor can easily leave scratches on the oiled finish.
 The good thing, though, is that this damage can be easily repaired by patching and painting.
 By following recommended user’s care, oiled flooring can remain shiny as new.